“I spent all my savings on my first 3D printer”

 Project Xplore: an all-terrain rover equipped with four wheels entirely 3D-printed, including rims and tires. - 2024 EPFL/Alain Herzog - CC-BY-SA 4.0

-While a student at HES, Martinerie worked in a materials-science laboratory and developed a 3D printing process for metallic parts.
+While a student at HES-SO Valais, Martinerie worked in a materials-science laboratory and developed a 3D printing process for metallic parts.
 “That planted the seed and made me want to have my own machine,” he recalls.
 Back then, 3D printers cost tens of thousands of Swiss francs and were only used for industrial purposes.
 “In 2005, I had an opportunity to purchase a machine with a colleague, at a price of CHF 50,000.
 I spent all my savings and opened my own 3D printing workshop.
 Today, the 3D printers we use at SPOT cost a little over CHF 1,000, although industrial ones can still run into the millions.”

 “Nature is definitely the best 3D printer”